pashamray/meteread/README.md

 # Meteread

-A Python utility for reading meter values from various types of utility meters including water, electricity, and gas meters.
+A Python utility for reading meter values from various types of utility meters including water, electricity, and gas meters with configurable data processors.

 ## Overview

 Meteread is a command-line application that provides meter readings from different utility meters.
-It provides a simple interface to read meter values and displays them with appropriate units.
-The project uses an object-oriented design with an abstract base class and specific implementations for each meter type.
+It features a modular architecture with separate meter types and data processors, allowing for flexible configuration of how meter data is read and processed.
+The project uses an object-oriented design with abstract base classes for both meters and processors.

 ## Features

 - **Multiple Meter Types**: Support for water, electricity, and gas meters
-- **Real-time Reading**: Reads meter values with realistic intervals
+- **Modular Processor Architecture**: Configurable data processors for different reading behaviors
+- **DSMR Support**: Real electricity meter reading via DSMR protocol
+- **Delay and Random Processing**: Simulated readings with configurable delays
 - **Iterator Pattern**: Each meter implements Python's iterator protocol for continuous reading
 - **Command Line Interface**: Easy-to-use CLI built with Typer
-- **Extensible Design**: Abstract base class allows for easy addition of new meter types
+- **Extensible Design**: Abstract base classes allow for easy addition of new meter types and processors

 ## Meter Types

 - **Water Meter**: Measures water consumption in cubic meters (m³)
 - **Electricity Meter**: Measures electrical consumption in kilowatts (kW)
 - **Gas Meter**: Measures gas consumption in cubic meters (m³)

+## Processor Types

+- **RandomProcessor**: Generates random values for testing and simulation
+- **ZeroProcessor**: Returns zero values (useful for testing)
+- **DelayProcessor**: Wraps another processor and adds configurable delays
+- **DsmrProcessor**: Reads real electricity data from DSMR-compatible smart meters

 ## Installation